 A valid defense to a bid bond claim is clerical error or error in transposing the numbers.
 For example, let’s say a material supplier gave you a bid for $50,000 but in your rush to get your bid together, you wrote it down as $5,000.
 This could be a valid defense to a bid bond claim.

 Best practice is to go the Obligee as soon as you know there is a mistake.
-Regardless or whether there is a valid claim or not, most good owners and contractors do not want to start a project with someone who is upside down so they may just move on to the next bidder.
+Regardless or whether there is a valid bid bond claim or not, most good owners and contractors do not want to start a project with someone who is upside down on the project.
+They may decided that it is best to move on to the next bidder.

 What to Look for in a Bid Bond Company

-The bid documents will outline the requirements for the Surety company writing your bond.
-Many will require that your Surety be rated “A-“ or better by the rating agency A.M.
+The bid documents will outline the requirements for the surety bond company writing your bid bond.
+Many will require that your surety bond company be rated “A-“ or better by the rating agency A.M.
 Best.
-You can check that here (registration required).
 Contractors should be very suspicious about using a bond with a lesser rating.
-Most contracts will also require your Surety to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
+Most contracts will also require your surety bond company to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
 This is sometimes shorted as a “T-Listing”.

 We are a company that supports our customers by providing them with the surety bonds they need to thrive.
 We are not just internet marketers or insurance agents.
 We are surety bond experts.
 Our team has over 100 years of combined experience and has access to all major bond companies.